ReSkyrimed-Project/ReSkyrimed/README.md

 ### Wabbajack failed to download Curios Creation Club Content
 Follow this [guide](https://wiki.wabbajack.org/user_documentation/Troubleshooting%20FAQ.html) made by Wabbajack `Unable to download 'Curios' files` & all other Wabbajack related issues.

+### Things to know
+## MO2 Optional Separator
+This Separator is where you can pick and choose Optional Mods you would like to enable.

+## MO2 Optional Separator for Ultrawide Support
+Ultrawide support isn’t automatic.
+Enable the mods that match your ultrawide display’s aspect ratio or resolution.

 ## Conclusion
 ReSkyrimed is a deliberately distinctive modlist that follows a single-author vision, and the choices it makes set it apart from most lists.
 It doesn’t chase a catchphrase; the aim is a cohesive experience that still feels like Skyrim.
 It isn’t a Vanilla+ list, almost every aspect has been touched or changed, yet the result remains familiar and playable.